April 12: Anniversary of the First Human Space Flight

 If you meet all of the qualifications, feel free to apply.
 The agency will review your resume and conduct medical screening, physical tests, and interviews.
 This process might take more than a year.
 After that, if you are lucky, you will join the team of astronaut candidates.

-Future astronauts have to complete a training program aimed to prepare them for life and work in space.
+Future astronauts have to complete a training program aimed at preparing them for life and work in space.
 Plenty of time is spent on studying the principles of working with onboard systems and complex space equipment.
 Astronauts are trained in carrying out scientific experiments, which are an important part of space missions.

-Candidates get exposed to microgravity in vacuum chambers and parabolic flights, or under the water.
+Candidates train in vacuum chambers to prepare for pressure changes, and experience simulated weightlessness mainly through parabolic flights or underwater.
 The important part of the training is experiencing isolation to prepare for its mental and emotional effects.
 On top of that, they have to study a wide variety of topics, such as foreign language, medicine, astronomy, and robotics.

 The duration of the training depends on the region: